 Different types of permanent life insurance policies

-Cash value are usually available in a permanent life insurance policy.
-A permanent life insurance policy in turn has different types which accrues cash value differently but each lets you access it via a withdrawal, loan, or surrender.
+Cash value is usually available in a permanent life insurance policy.
+A permanent life insurance policy has different types of life insurance which accrue cash value differently but each lets you access it via withdrawal, loan, or surrender.

 Be advised that term life insurance does not offer the cash value feature or cash surrender value since term life insurance policies are designed to last for a limited period.
-This doesn't mean that term is not good since this life insurance is less expensive than permanent life insurances.
+This doesn't mean that term life is not a type of life insurance you should consider, since it is less expensive and simpler than permanent life insurance.

 Life insurance policies that accumulate cash value are more expensive than those that do not.
 Generally speaking, one can expect to pay six to 10 times more for a cash value life policy.